 While some hotels attract travelers with such unique features, others do so with a new take on not-so-new facilities and services.
 For example, fitness buffs at some Westin properties may join a manager on a run through the surrounding neighborhood, past local landmarks and highlights.
 Westin’s portfolio also includes concierges who are expert hikers, golfers and tennis players.

-Best Art Hotels
+Best Art Hotels in America

 Fine art rather than fitness takes top billing at the at the 21c Museum Hotel in Louisville, Kentucky.
 Works by both emerging and internationally acclaimed artists are displayed in multiple galleries and each guest room.